Caallum/quick.mongo/README.md

-# Note: *this is the development branch for Turph Database, there is going to be bugs.
+# Note: *this is the development branch for quick.mongo, there is going to be bugs.
 Please record all bugs and issue in the issues tab for them to be fixed*

-# Turph Database
+# quick.mongo

 > Simple Database using MongoDB
+> The name is a copy of `quick.db`, this uses the Mongo Atlas Database to store data though

 ## Documentation